charitybell/ESass/README.md

 The [embedded Sass protocol](https://github.com/sass/sass/blob/main/spec/embedded-protocol.md), implemented for python.

 Existing Sass libraries for python use [libsass](https://sass-lang.com/libsass).
-Libsass is now deprecated, and the only way to use either run the dart sass binary in a subprocess (subprocess overhead every time the binary is executed), or to use the embedded Sass protocol (which doesn't have many implementations).
+Libsass is now deprecated, and the only way to use newer Sass features is to either run the dart sass binary in a subprocess (subprocess overhead every time the binary is executed), or to use the embedded Sass protocol (which doesn't have many implementations).
 So, here's an attempt at the protocol for python.